rchyena/hacl-packages/README.md

 We limited our modifications to code within `src/Hacl_HMAC.c`.
 Functions called from within this file remain unmodified.

-Since instrumentation at the IR-level would facilitate an automated approach, we also took care to investigate the preprocessed version of src/Hacl_HMAC.c to ensure we didn't miss any (consequential) basic blocks hidden within macros.
-Our investigation validated that no such basic blocks exist in the target source file.
-You can verify our findings by looking at either the preprocessed source file (`make Hacl_HMAC.pp.c`) or src/Hacl_HMAC.ppsource.c which stores our instrumentation of the preprocessed source file.

 ## Building

 The code should build without error using the following steps.